Biographies of members of the Commission

 Ms. Christopher was awarded the Distinguished Service Award for Service to the Community in 2002, jointly presented by the Law Society of Alberta and the Canadian Bar Association, and the Premier's Bronze Award for Excellence for committee participation in 2006.
 Ms. Christopher was appointed Queen's Counsel in 2004.

-Mr. Chrumka is a recipient of the Alberta Centennial Medal and the Queen Elizabeth II Golden Jubilee Medal, both of which recognize outstanding and exemplary contributions to society.
+Ms. FitzGerald is an active community volunteer and a recipient of the Queen Elizabeth II Golden Jubilee Medal, recognizing outstanding and exemplary contributions to society.

 Shirley C. Heafey, B.A., LL.B.

-Shirley Heafey has been appointed for a term beginning September 30, 2010 and ending June 30, 2013.
+Shirley Heafey has been appointed for a term beginning September 30, 2010 and her current term will expire on July 24, 2016.
 She is presently Public Complaint Director and Counsel at the Calgary Police Commission.

 Ms. Heafey's career has included the practice of law in the field of employment, labour, human rights, policing and national security dealing with anti-terrorism law.
 In addition, she has held professional appointments on various municipal and community boards while practicing law in Ontario and has participated as a speaker and presenter to numerous national and international associations, including the Canadian Mental Health Association and the International Association for the Advancement of the Criminal Law.